noaione/yuusha-shoukan-ln/sources/v03/chapter2x1.md

 from his real name.

 Miyama-san is 21 years old...
-I don't know when his birthday is, but as I'm currently a 2nd-year Senior highschooler, he should be four or five years older than me... about the same age as Ciel-san.
+I don't know when his birthday is, but as I'm currently a 2nd-year Senior high schooler, he should be four or five years older than me... about the same age as Ciel-san.

 Then, there's his username that was derived from his real name.
 Miyama Kaito...